llvm/torch-mlir/development.md

 Most of the unit tests use the [`FileCheck` tool](https://llvm.org/docs/CommandGuide/FileCheck.html) to verify expected outputs.

-# Unexpected test failures with PyTorch / Libtorch skew

-Torch-MLIR currently by default links to libtorch binaries and tests are run with the PyTorch nightlies.
-This can cause version / api skew in your tests like (https://github.com/llvm/torch-mlir/issues/1007).
-If you notice any unexpected test failures please follow the steps below:
+# PyTorch source builds and custom PyTorch versions

+Torch-MLIR by default builds with the latest nightly PyTorch version.
+This can be toggled to build from latest PyTorch source with
 ```
-rm -rf libtorch* # note the asterisk after libtorch, since there is also a .zip file that needs to be removed
-rm -rf build/
-python -m pip install -r requirements.txt --upgrade # to get the latest pytorch
-# Then rebuild and test torch-mlir
+-DTORCH_MLIR_USE_INSTALLED_PYTORCH=OFF
+-DPYTORCH_REPO=vivekkhandelwal1/pytorch # Optional Github path.
+Defaults to pytorch/pytorch
+-DPYTORCH_BRANCH=master #Optional.
+Defaults to PyTorch's main branch
 ```
-We expect this to be fixed once we take on a dependency on PyTorch and build it from source.
-That work is being tracked in [this](https://github.com/llvm/torch-mlir/tree/release-src-build) branch.

 # Updating the LLVM submodule